Mbed-TLS/mbedtls/docs/driver-only-builds.md

   curve.
 In other words, in order to exclue all builtin algs, all the required curves should be supported and accelerated by the PSA driver.

+### Limitations regarding "mixed" builds (driver and built-in)

+In order for a build to be driver-only (no built-in implementation), all the requested algorithms, key types (key operations) and curves must be accelerated (plus a few other restrictions, see "Limitations regarding fully removing `ecp.c`" above).
+However, what if you have an accelerator that only supports some algorithms, some key types (key operations), or some curves, but want to have more enabled in you build?

+It is possible to have acceleration for only a subset of the requested algorithms.
+In this case, the built-in implementation of the accelerated algorithms will be disabled, provided all the requested curves and key types that can be used with this algorithm are also declared as accelerated.

+There is very limited support for having acceleration for only a subset of the requested key type operations.
+The only configuration that's tested is that of a driver accelerating `PUBLIC_KEY`, `KEY_PAIR_BASIC`, `KEY_PAIR_IMPORT`, `KEY_PAIR_EXPORT` but not `KEY_PAIR_GENERATE`.
+(Note: currently the driver interface does not support `KEY_PAIR_DERIVE`.)

+There is limited support for having acceleration for only a subset of the requested curves.
+In such builds, only the PSA API is currently tested and working; there are known issues in PK, and X.509 and TLS are untested.

 Finite-field Diffie-Hellman
 ---------------------------